 In a previous post, we discussed why the customer experience is the universal, number one priority across industry.
 While everyone seems to acknowledge the importance of the customer experience, most organizations fail to deliver.
-This disconnect can often be attributed to the lack of a customer experience strategy.
+This disconnect can often be attributed to the lack of a customer experience strategy and customer experience technologies.

 Some organizations assume that hiring and training friendly people with the right attitude is enough to ensure the kind of experience customers demand.
 Having the right people is indeed an essential component of the customer experience, but people need processes and technology to meet heightened demands of today’s customers.
 Let’s examine why people, process and technology must be aligned to drive positive perceptions that shape the customer experience.